With conventions over, final campaign sprint begins

 By John Whitesides

-CHARLOTTE, North Carolina President Barack Obama and Republican challenger Mitt Romney launch a two-month sprint to the November 6 election on Friday, hours after Obama closed the Democratic convention with an urgent plea for more time and patience to finish his economic agenda.
+CHARLOTTE, N.C., Sept 7 President Barack Obama and Republican challenger Mitt Romney launch a two-month sprint to the Nov.
+6 election on Friday, hours after Obama closed the Democratic convention with an urgent plea for more time and patience to finish his economic agenda.

 Obama's high-stakes nationally televised acceptance speech for a second term capped two weeks of back-to-back nominating conventions for Obama and Romney.